moti9/moti9/README.md

-#Welcome to my profile 😊
+# Welcome to my profile 😊

 - 👋 Hi, I’m @moti9
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning react

 <!---
 moti9/moti9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.